Trinity County WIC is here for you!

 W.I.C. is a federally-funded health and nutrition program for women, infants, and children up to five years old.

-- WIC supports breastfeeding as the NORMAL method of feeding and nurturing infants.
-We offer prenatal "how to" workshops, individual appointments, and monthly support groups with a Certified Lactation Educator.
+- WIC supports breastfeeding as the best-practice of feeding and nurturing infants.
+We offer prenatal "how to" workshops, individual appointments, and support services with a Certified Lactation Educator.

 - WIC promotes families to eat well, be active and stay healthy.
-We offer group workshops, individual or online education on many different topics.
+We offer individual or online education on nutrition topics specific to our participants needs.